MasMas-js/MasMas-js.github.io/README.md

 When contributing to any repository in this organization, please keep in mind the content of the following documents:
 - [X] [Code of conduct][code of conduct]
 - [X] [Contributing guidelines][contrib]

-## Join us!

-To join us in our mission, open a pull request in any of our repositories.
-If you contribute enough, either RDIL or N8programs will send you an organization invite.

 [code of conduct]: https://github.com/MasMas-js/MasMas.js/blob/master/.github/CODE_OF_CONDUCT.md
 [contrib]: https://github.com/MasMas-js/MasMas.js/blob/master/.github/CONTRIBUTING.md